Keyword Research and Competitive Analysis

 Competitive Analysis For AdWords

 This step is only required if your keywords are going to be used for an AdWords campaign.
-Here we’re going to go back into Google Keyword Research Planner, but this time we’re going to click on this:
+Here we’re going to go back into Google keyword research competition Planner, but this time we’re going to click on this:

 Then we’re going to paste our keywords into the box and hit